dailybruin/the-stack/_posts/2015-09-20-introducing-lyst.md

 We’ve always been a fan of open data at The Stack.

-Open data allows interested parties – other student newsrooms, media organizations or even readers – to learn from data we publish.
+Open data allows interested parties – other student newsrooms, media organizations or readers – to learn from the data we publish.

-We soon realized while building this tool that our user analytics data is just another dataset with information others could learn from.
-After some thought, the pros of making this data free and easy to access outweighed the few cons.
+We soon realized while building this tool that our user analytics data is just another dataset with information others could benefit from.
+After some thought, we decided the pros of making this data free and easy to access outweighed the few cons.

 <figure class="image">
     <img src="/img/posts/introducing-lyst/realtime.png"/>